tng-coop/CmsWorkflow/README.md

 ## Supported Content Types

-The API works with four distinct content types defined in `cms.types.ContentType`:
+The API works with four distinct content types defined in `cms.types.ContentType`.
+All content types share the same metadata and revision structure:

 1. `html`
 2. `pdf`